resourcium/resourcium.github.io/content/requirements/index.md

 - There must be a login page for students to use their existing university details to login by
 - Data must not be stored about students on anywhere but the organisations' Sharepoint system
-- The website must be responsive
 - There must be a 2 factor authentication system to validate students when they register for classes which we must design ourself
-- Students can report their stress levels and workloads as well as pain points.
+- Students can report their stress levels and workloads as well as pain points anonymously within their course.
 - This data must be stored in a centralised Sharepoint site
-- It must be deployable by other universities

 ### Should Haves: